Maia - Goddess of Growth

-The month of May was named for her; the 1st and 15th of May were sacred to her.
-Maia was associated with Vulcan, and on the first of May the flamen of that god sacrificed to her a pregnant sow, an appropriate sacrifice also for an earth goddess such as Bona Dea: a sow-shaped wafer might be substituted.
+She was associated with Vulcan, and on the first of May the flamen of that god sacrificed to her a pregnant sow, an appropriate sacrifice also for an earth goddess such as Bona Dea: a sow-shaped wafer might be substituted.

-The goddess was accessible only to women; men were excluded from her precincts.
+The goddess was accessible only to women - men were excluded from her precincts.

-ROMAN GODS & GODDESSES
+ROMAN GODS and GODDESSES

 ROMAN MYTHOLOGY